kapusons/kapusons-ui-map/README.md

 - `l10n`: defines the localization for your map
 - `mapTitle`: a string title for your map
 - `showLeftColumn`: displaying or not the left column navigation menu
-- `showRegionTooltip`: displaying or not the tooltip on state/polygon hover
+- `showRegionTooltip`: displaying or not the tooltip on state/polygon hover.
+The tooltip has a class that corresponds to the hovered region name (e.g. .Egypt, .Italy etc...)
 - `showRegionDescription`: displaying or not the third level info of a selected state/region
 - `map`: MapOptions object specification: [Google Maps JavaScript API V3 Reference](https://developers.google.com/maps/documentation/javascript/reference)
     - `center`